sudostake/resources/docs/execution/sudostake-roadmap-near-mvp.md

 | Milestone 6 — Staged Mainnet Launch (Wave 2) & Stability | 2026-06-30 | 🔜 Planned | Milestone 5 | Broader access, scaling and reliability tuning. |

 ## Current Status & Checkpoints (as of 2025-09-30)
-- **Milestone 1 wrap-up:** Testnet lifecycle validated; counter-offers (amount-only) deferred without blocking scope; post-mortem tasks logged in progress reports.
+- **Milestone 1 wrap-up:** All testnet flows are validated.
+Counter-offers (amount-only) moved to the backlog without blocking scope.
+Follow-up tasks are in the progress reports.
-- **Milestone 2 execution:** Code-hash registry implementation and WASM size audit underway; factory + global vault integration staged behind feature flags.
+- **Milestone 2 execution:** Building the code-hash registry, tracking WASM size, and wiring the factory to the shared vault behind feature flags.
 - **Upcoming gates:**
-  - **2025-10-07 — Roadmap review:** Confirm Milestone 2 burndown, adjust schedules if new blockers surface.
+  - **2025-10-07 — Roadmap review:** Confirm Milestone 2 burndown and adjust if new blockers appear.
-  - **2025-11-01 — Milestone 2 readiness checkpoint:** Verify optimized path metrics and migration rehearsal before locking launch date.
+  - **2025-11-01 — Milestone 2 readiness checkpoint:** Check optimized-path metrics and migration rehearsals before setting launch dates.
-- **Risks being tracked:** Global vault migration complexity, optimization regressions, and liquidity partner onboarding; mitigations outlined in the risk register.
+- **Risks in focus:** Shared-vault migration complexity, possible optimization regressions, and liquidity partner onboarding.
+Details live in the risk register.

 ## Quarterly Summary